isc-projects/kea/doc/sphinx/arm/config-backend.rst

 the CB.
 Use :ischooklib:`libdhcp_cb_cmds.so` to manage the subnets information in the database instead.

 The Stork management suite does not currently support the CB.
 Stork operates by direct configuration modification, with accompanying ``config-write`` of the JSON config file.
 That would create duplicate definitions vs the CB.
 Support for the CB is planned for a future release of Stork.

+In certain carefully-controlled scenarios, it may be possible to use these tools with the CB.
+Namely, if they are used in strictly "read-only" fashion, to retrieve Kea information, but never to modify it.
+However, no protection against accidental modification is provided, so this is not recommended.

 Custom Options
 ^^^^^^^^^^^^^^